rsuchecki/NextflowBioInfoSummer2021/index.md

 2. Include `publishDir` directive in `MULTIQC` to copy results to `results/multiqc`
 3. Combine them in a workflow, reading from `ReadsForQcChannel`

-Execute `nextflow run main.nf -profile singularity,slurm -resume`
+Execute `nextflow run main.nf -profile singularity,zeus -resume`

 **If** the above tasks caused you some un-recoverable issues you can rename or delete your `main.nf` and check-out a revision where the above steps have been captured,